MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/managing-project-price-lists.md

 The term *resource role* refers to a set of skills, competencies, and certifications that a person must have to perform a specific set of tasks on a project.

-Human resources time is usually quoted based on the role that a resource fills on a specific project.
+Human resources time is quoted based on the role that a resource fills on a specific project.
 For human resource time, costing and billing is based on resource role.
 Time can be priced in any unit in the **Time** unit group.

 The **Time** unit group is created when you install Project Operations.
 It has a default unit of **Hour**.
-You can't delete, rename, or edit the attributes fo teh **Time** unit group or the **Hour** unit.
+You can't delete, rename, or edit the attributes fo the **Time** unit group or the **Hour** unit.
 However, you can add other units to the **Time** unit group.
 If you try to delete either the **Time** unit group or the **Hour** unit, you might cause failures in the business logic.

 ## Transaction categories and expense categories

-Travel and other expenses that project consultants incur are usually billed to the customer.
+Travel and other expenses that project consultants incur are billed to the customer.
 Pricing of expense categories is completed by using price lists.
 Airfare, hotel, and car rental are examples fo expense categories.
 Each price list line for expenses specifies pricing for a specific expense category.
 The following three methods are used to price expense categories:

 - **At cost**: The expense cost is billed to the customer, and no markup is applied.
 - **Markup percentage**: The percentage over the actual cost is billed to the customer.